Yemen's Houthis warn of stronger attacks after drone strikes on Saudi Arabia | Headlines

 Yemen's Houthis warn of stronger attacks after drone strikes on Saudi Arabia

 Yemen's Iran-aligned Houthis said on Friday they had attacked Saudi energy and military sites with 18 armed drones, and the kingdom's energy ministry reported that a projectile had struck a petroleum products distribution station, causing a fire.
-The Saudi-led coalition which is battling the Houthi group said late on Thursday it had intercepted several drones aimed at Saudi Arabia.
+The Saudi-led military coalition which is at war with the Houthis said late on Thursday it had intercepted several drones aimed at Saudi Arabia.
 The attacks came days after Riyadh presented a peace initiative that includes a nationwide truce in Yemen as the war enters its seventh year.

 The Houthis, who control Yemen's capital and most populous areas, have stepped up drone and missile attacks on Saudi targets in recent weeks.
 Meanwhile, Riyadh faces increasing pressure from Washington to end the war, after new U.S. President Joe Biden withdrew his predecessor Donald Trump's support for the conflict.
-Houthi military spokesman Yahya Sarea said the group had targeted facilities of state oil giant Saudi Aramco in Ras al-Tanura, Rabigh, Yanbu, and Jazan.
-He said they also targeted King Abdelaziz's military base in Dammam and military sites in Najran and Asir.
+Houthi military spokesman Yahya Sarea said on Friday that the group had targeted facilities of state oil giant Saudi Aramco in Ras al-Tanura, Rabigh, Yanbu and Jazan.
+He said they also targeted King Abdelaziz military base in Dammam and military sites in Najran and Asir.

 "We are prepared to carry out stronger and harsher military attacks in the coming period," he said on Twitter.
 Aramco, when contacted by Reuters on Friday, said it would comment at the earliest opportunity.